What does post-market surveillance mean for you as a legal manufacturer?

 If additional clinical data need to be collected, professional planning is the key to a successful study.
 In most cases, the rules of a clinical study must be followed, and the study must be set up correctly in terms of methodology and objectives.
 The know-how is not always available at the manufacturers, especially if the products have been marketed in the past through equivalence comparisons.

 How are PMS and quality and risk management related?

-The manufacturer’s ISO 13485 quality management system must define how the manufacturer fulfills its responsibility to track its own medical devices after they have been placed on the market.
-Both passive complaint handling activities, which include the so-called vigilance system, and proactive follow-up through the manufacturer’s own research, clinical data and demonstrably continuous data collection play a major role.
-The basis for these activities is risk management, which as an integral approach records and evaluates the risks of the product and helps to determine suitable measures to assess the product as safe and efficient over the entire life cycle.
+The manufacturer’s ISO 13485 quality management system must define how the manufacturer fulfils its responsibility to monitor its own medical devices after they have been placed on the market.
+Both passive complaint handling activities, which include the so-called vigilance system for reporting serious risks and market incidences, and proactive follow-up through the manufacturer’s own research, clinical data and continuous data collection play a major role.
+The basis for these activities is an integral risk management, which records and evaluates product risks and helps to determine measures for demonstrating safe and efficient use over the entire product life.

 What are the main challenges with the PMS and vigilance for medical devices?

 The main challenge is to develop a good study protocol addressing 3 critical points

 We shape the list of clinical claims and figure out the actual clinical claims and increase the success rate your device.

 The next step is to define proper parameter that will be tested in clinical trials.
 Should you choose the wrong claims and parameter for testing, the whole clinical trial is useless.